in conversation With Hariharan, who loves to experiment and break all formats VEEJAY SAI

 “There is an amazing lack of imagination towards cultural responsibility,” says Hariharan, the versatile singer who seems to have effortlessly transcended several genres over the last three decades of his performing career.
 In this exclusive interview, Hariharan speaks of his music, latest projects and a bunch of candid thoughts amidst guffawing interludes.

-Tucked away in his peaceful room, Hariharan is seated in the middle of scattered stuff.
-Scuffling through chains, visiting cards, petty cash, phones, wires and what else, he says with casual ease, “I think I’ve conveniently misplaced the keys to my suitcase,” breaking into a loud giggle which is to stay with him, almost like a signature style throughout our conversation.
+Tucked away in his peaceful room, Hariharan is seated in the middle of scattered bagfuls of things.
+Scuffling through chains, visiting cards, petty cash, phones, wires and what else, he says with a casual ease, “I think I’ve conveniently misplaced the keys to my suitcase,” breaking into a loud giggle which is to stay with him, almost like a signature style throughout our conversation.

 He adds, “I’ve abstained from giving kutcheris because classical music requires a very different life.
 It is, the way I see it, more introspective.
 Your musical philosophy needs to adhere to that.
 In light music, you can combine raags.
 The phrases are more coloured.
 I like to sing in my own space.”

 This year will mark another landmark collaboration with his other ‘Colonial Cousin’ Leslie Lewis.
-But nothing new has come up in the recent past.
+However, a dearth for his albums in the recent past, has raised many questions.
 “I had to rebuild my studio.
-Now you will see four albums coming out in a year,” he says.
+Now you will see four albums coming out in a year.
+There is a lot of sensibility which people have got now which wasn’t there a decade ago,” he says.

 Is it viable in an era where music has gone viral and free-downloading is the rule of the day?
 “There is revenue from digital music also but now the reach is far and wide.
 We do albums to increase our repertoire, and stay inspired.
 Yes, there is some money involved.
-Though there isn’t much money now, an artist cannot stop doing albums.
+Though there isn’t much money now, you can’t ask an artist not to do albums.
+He will suffocate and die he is not allowed to be creative.
 Some people are happy just doing shows.
 I’m not; I am a constant seeker.
 I need to keep innovating.
 Success is a journey, not the destination.
 It keeps you young and energetic.
-Through the years you change as a person and that has to reflect in your work.”
+Through the years you change as a person and that has to reflect in your work,” he says with a philosophical glint in his eyes.

-Has he ever felt frustrated? “ Some people hold power in the industry.
+In an industry filled with cut-throat competition is there something that leaves someone who has grappled with several genres of music, frustrated at times? “ Some people hold power in the industry.
 Entertainment today involves money which is usually covered by sponsors, corporates and the media.
 But they sponsor only one kind of music -- film music.
 In the South, there are still sponsors for Carnatic music which is superb.
-Film music is good but it cannot be the staple diet and certainly cannot be termed ‘Indian music.’
+Film music is good but it cannot be a staple diet and certainly cannot be termed ‘Indian music.’
 There has to be a balance of styles and genres.
 The next generation doesn’t have a sense of Indian culture.
 Corporates today lack responsibility, sensitivity and taste.
 They are not interested in promoting new talent.
 Today’s music is hollow and the content is diminishing.
-If something clicks, it goes on for two years, never mind how mediocre it is.
+If something clicks, it goes on for two years immaterial to how mediocre it is.
 That’s why I feel something like Coke Studio works.
-It is a good thing as youngsters need that kind of exposure.”
+It is a good thing as youngsters need that kind of exposure,” he says.

 “Artists must get more exposure with more concerts.
-A single performance can set off a revolution.
-Since Bollywood has gone international, the world feels that is the face of India.
+A revolution comes through a performance.
+Since Bollywood has gone international, the world feels that is the face of India which is a sad trend.
+There is nothing wrong with film music but that is not it.
+I am an insider and part of the industry but I feel it.
+There is cacophony everywhere.
 We need more and more people who love our culture and understand it.
 That’s the only way to promote our arts,” he signs off.

-Every genre has its own colours and I love drenching myself in them.
+Every genre has its own colours and I love drenching myself in those.